Beagle puts Recreation.gov to work from Slack and Microsoft Teams - reading what it needs, drafting the work, and waiting for your nod.

 Yes.
 Connect Recreation.gov with OAuth and Beagle works with it from Slack and Microsoft Teams - reading what it needs, drafting the work, and asking before anything goes out.

-Beagle watches Recreation.gov for when a booking or itinerary changes, then summarise it and draft the update.
+Beagle watches Recreation.gov for when a booking or itinerary changes and is ready to summarise it and draft the update.
 You can also just ask it questions about your bookings in plain language.

 Every read is scoped to the teammate who asked - Beagle only sees what that person can already see in Recreation.gov - and nothing is sent or saved until you approve it.